INDUSTRIAL & OFFLINE

 ,

-Out of view in the Aerial Photos above but ascertained from the E. Belcher Hyde Map of 1929 seen above, a turnout at Bowne Street led to a 180 degree turn to the east to double back to Commerce Street where it served a small yard and customers (block 507): Ault & Wiberg, American Maize Products J. A. Casey, a copper works and Building Trades Paint & Specialty.
+Out of view in the 1924 Fairchild Aerial Photo above but ascertained from the E. Belcher Hyde Map of 1929 seen above, a turnout at Bowne Street led to a 180 degree turn to the east to double back to Commerce Street where it served a small yard and customers (block 507): Ault & Wiberg, American Maize Products J. A. Casey, a copper works and Building Trades Paint & Specialty.
+As previously seen in the 1911 track map, this yard was originally a full loop yard.
+Apparently part of the yard would be demolished and structure built to increase tenancy.

 Continuing along the "main" on Conover Street, and one block north from the turnout at Bowne Street you will veer west onto at India Street at the intersection of India and Summit Streets.
 Approximately 200 feet west from this turn you will reach the twin trailing point turnouts for Rubel Coal Company (block 515), which had two spurs.